 Hello, to all my DIY Mamas out there!

 Recently I heard about this cool e-Book called “Uppity Owl Upcycles a Brooch” by children’s book author Monica Blas.
 It’s about a crafty owl that lives by a pond and learns to “upcyle.”
 What’s upcycling?
 I was asking myself the same thing!
 It’s finding new uses for old things you have just kicking around.
 I think this is a really creative and neat way to start teaching kids about the environment.
 And they can make some pretty neat homemade presents!

 Try these family crafts and upcycling ideas with your kids – click on the links for the full instructions.

 4. Hot Chocolate Mix Gift in a Jar – I spotted this adorable family crafts idea for re-using mason jars on Pinterest, of course.
 And it’s perfect for this time of year!
-Fill one jar with peppermints, one with hot cocoa mix and one with marshmallows, and decorate.
-You can buy the felt hats at any crafts store and either use a hot glue gun and felt pieces for the faces, OR just relax and let your kids tape on construction paper eyes and noses.
+Fill one jar with layers of peppermints, hot cocoa mix and marshmallows, and decorate by adding a bow.
 These would make great little DIY holiday gifts for a teacher or babysitter from your child.
 I recommend putting the cocoa and marshmallows in the jars after the kiddies have decorated, lest you end up with cocoa mix all over the kitchen floor or find that the elves are nibbling!
+Instructions here.